 - Rural Industrial: This type of consumer buy products for reproduction.
-The industries buy raw materials from the market, reproduce them into a new product.
+The industries procure raw materials from the market and reproduce them into a new product.

-- Rural Resellers: They are the retailers of the rural areas.
-The rural resellers don’t consume the products.
+- Rural Resellers: They are the retailers of rural areas.
+The rural resellers don’t consume the products themselves.
 However, they buy the products to resell them in the local markets.

 There are some myths about the Rural Consumer.
 Rural marketers need to know the real picture to develop an effective strategy.